mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 linux/macos set this in .bashrc or .profile: export NODE_OPTIONS=--experimental-vm-modules

+To build from the command line: npm run build

+To run the tests from the command line: npm run test

+To run static code analysis:
+npm run lint

 if build is failing and you're missing tsc as a node module type: npm install -g typescript

+if you're getting errors from node_modules set folder to hidden in file explorer and reload project